RooneyMcNibNug/rooneymcnibnug.github.io/_drafts/qubes_pihole_wireguard.md

 - There is already a pretty good write-up on setting up an AppVM for a VPN connection, and a recent one at that: https://micahflee.com/2019/11/using-mullvad-in-qubes/

-- This write-up handles setting up a Wireguard AppVM in debiab, but I'd prefer to tweak it to handle it in Fedora: https://github.com/tasket/Qubes-vpn-support/wiki/Wireguard-VPN-connections-in-Qubes-OS
+- This write-up handles setting up a Wireguard AppVM in debian, but I'd prefer to tweak it to handle it in Fedora: https://github.com/tasket/Qubes-vpn-support/wiki/Wireguard-VPN-connections-in-Qubes-OS

 - Doing it in Fedora should be easy, as Wireguard has a copr repo